greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/how-to-setup-smime-integration_1_1.md

+---
+weight: 2
+date: '2025-06-12'
+title: How To Setup Smime Integration 1 1
+aliases:
+- /docs/how-to-setup-smime-integration_1_1/
+description: ''
+linkTitle: How To Setup Smime Integration 1 1
+type: docs
+---

 # How to Setup S/MIME Integration

 For development purposes, it's possible to set up S/MIME integration for a local Zammad instance.
 However, since the